 The full schedule for No Impact Week can be found on the CFS website under the events tab.

-For more information about No Impact Week, including a video detailing the entire process, go to the No Impact Project website.
+More information about No Impact Week, including a video detailing the entire process, Try living No Impact for a week.